stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/student/quest3.md

 * Switch back to "Copilot" tab
-* Query a dedicated product HT-1000 "show me sap product information from SAP for product HT-1000"
+* Query a dedicated product HT-1000 `show me sap product information from SAP for product HT-1000`
-* Query you product ID you created in quest 2 "show me sap product information from SAP for product <your product ID>"
+* Query you product ID you created in Quest 2 `show me sap product information from SAP for product <your product ID>`
  ![Sign In](../media/quest3/33-Copilot-SAPProductOutput.png) <br>